ai/visibilityjs/README.md

 Using `Visibility.change(callback)` you can listen to visibility state changing events.
 The `callback` takes 2 arguments: an event object and a state name.

-Let’s collect some statistics with this evented approach:
+Let’s collect some statistics with this events approach:

 ```js
 Visibility.change(function (e, state) {